How to Get Rid of Christmas Tree Bugs and Spiders

 It goes without saying that it’s easier to spot tiny black bugs in broad daylight than at night.
 Do your tree shopping in the day, if possible.

 Take a close up look for any unusual spots, tiny pinprick holes in the bark, webbing, or small cocoons.
-The cocoons can be removed on the spot, but you may find yourself debating on whether to take one home if you find signs of an active infestation.
+The cocoons can be removed on the spot.
+However, you may find yourself debating on whether to take a tree home if you find signs of an active infestation.

 #2 – Shake it Out